 Forgetting about your goal, for even just a short period of time, may also contribute to you falling off track.

 If you are feeling like your goals are too big to approach, find a way to take small steps towards achieving them.
 These can be little things you do on a daily basis that help change your routine into one that helps you attain your goals.
-And, remember, even small steps in the right direction can lead you to achieving your goals.

 Find ways to motivate yourself when setting goals.